 - Freeze: Up to 3 months.
-Thaw on a counter for at least 6 hours or longer in the fridge.
-Reheat in a pot by simmering on low with a tiny splash of water.
+Thaw in the fridge overnight.
+Reheat in a pot by simmering on low with a tiny splash of broth.

-- Frozen chicken breast: Just make sure they are separated and cooking time remains the same.
+- Frozen chicken breasts: Just make sure they are separated and cooking time remains the same.